 The Ignatian Family Teach-In for Justice is an annual gathering for members of the Ignatian family (Jesuit institutions and larger church) to come together in the context of social justice and solidarity to learn, reflect, pray, network, and advocate together.
 It is a place where students are empowered, re-energized, inspired, challenged, and supported by a community that sees faith and justice integrally linked.

 Over three days in Washington, D.C., students will listen to inspiring speakers, participate in break-out sessions, pray together, and spend a morning on Capitol Hill.

-NOTE: UDM students and affiliates must register through UDM's University Ministry office, NOT directly through the Ignatian Family Teach-In national website.
+Please Note: Detroit students and affiliates must register through the University Ministry office, NOT directly through the Ignatian Family Teach-In national website.

 Detroit Mercy is distinguished by graduates who lead and serve in their communities.
 Whether it's for one afternoon, one week, or all semester, all of our service opportunities will develop your leadership skills even as they give you an incredible, transforming experience of serving those in need, often in another cultural setting.
 Plus, you'll have fun with other students while you're at it!

 Every Wednesday from 2 to 5 p.m. and two Saturdays a month from 9 a.m. to noon, University Ministry will be taking a group of students out to different service sites to serve others and get to know the local community.
 If you would like to sign up or have any other questions or concerns, you can contact Jon at email@example.com.

 See the Institute for Leadership and Service for more information on other service learning opportunities at Detroit Mercy.